 4. In Product Details enter the Short and Full description of your app.

-5. In Graphic Assets (Phone), click + Add Screenshot or drop a screenshot to add screenshots of your app.
+5. In Graphic Assets (Phone), click BROWSE FILES or drop a screenshot to add screenshots of your app.

 You must provide at least 2 screenshots of your app.

 6. Click + Add high-res icon or drop the icon to add your app icon (512×512).